cankocagil/Cognitive-Computational-Modelling-for-Spatio-Temporal-fMRI-in-Ventral-Temporal-Cortex/README.md

 ## Download the HaxBy dataset from  https://openfmri.org/dataset/ds000105

-Then put the datest under ./dataset/ directory
+Then put the HaxBy dataset under ./dataset/ directory

 ```
 cp -a /path-to/source/. ./dataset/